Report by Jean Schmitt

 Further reading: Brushless Motor Power and Efficiency Analysis

-Impact of Front Propeller Size on Thrust and Torque Generation
+Impact of Rear Propeller Size on Thrust and Torque Generation

 Figure 4 shows the thrust generated by R2 as a function of R2 speed, at four different R1 speeds.
-The top graph shows results for a 40" front propeller and the bottom graph a 47" front propeller.
+The top graph shows results for a 40" rear propeller and the bottom graph a 47" rear propeller.
 As anticipated, the 47” propeller generated more thrust than the 40” propeller at all R1 and R2 speeds.

 A decrease in R2 thrust was observed with both propeller sizes as R1 speed increased from 1600 to 2200 RPM.
 We observed a similar decline in torque (data not shown).
-The decline in R2 thrust appeared to be greater for the 47” R1 propeller, demonstrated by the greater spread between points at 1600 RPM and 2200 RPM.
+The decline in thrust appeared to be greater for the 47” rear propeller, demonstrated by the greater spread between thrust data points at 1600 RPM and 2200 RPM.

 We have two hypotheses for why this might be happening.